 MEET THE TEAM

 In regards to other business interests, Naomi is also a director of Around Twelve Limited.
-This is an online shoe business that she and her sister, Kimberley Cody, established in 2005 to cater to men and women with large feet.
-She also owns and manages a number of rental properties, and is currently a Director for Te Kupenga o Maniapoto, the Asset Holding Company of Maniapoto Iwi under the Māori Fisheries Act 2004.
+This is an online shoe business that she and her sister, Kimberley Cody, established in 2005 to cater to people with large feet.
+She also owns and manages a number of rental properties, predominately within the Waitomo District, and is currently a Director for Ahuahu Group Ltd, the commercial arm of Te Nehenehenui Trust (the post-settlement governance entity for the Maniapoto Iwi).

-Erin holds a senior position within the Aotahi team, assisting with programme delivery management, and building and forming relationships with external stakeholders.
-A long-time resident of Piopio, Erin is passionate about people and has a strong community focus.
+Originally from Piopio, Erin is passionate about people and has a strong community focus.
 She completed her Bachelor of Business Studies at Massey University, where she majored in Human Resource Management.
 Now Erin applies her skills to her husband’s rural contracting business as well as in her role at Aotahi.

 In 1996 Ariana returned to New Zealand after living in Sydney for two years, and her desire to learn Te Reo Māori led her to Te Wānanga o Aotearoa.
-After completing a Diploma in Te Tohu Mātauranga i Te Reo Māori, Ariana had a brief period as a kaiawhina (teachers aid) for the Te Ara Reo programme, then held a student administration position for two years before joining Aotahi Limited.
+After completing a Diploma in Te Tohu Mātauranga i Te Reo Māori, Ariana had a brief period as a kaiawhina (teachers' aide) for the Te Ara Reo programme, then held a student administration position for two years before joining Aotahi Limited.

 Prior to working at Aotahi Lee taught philosophy for many years at Universities in New Zealand, South Korea, and Canada.
 He has extensive experience in course design and delivery, as well as the writing and production of textbooks and other course materials.

-Lee has been married to Bernadette for nearly 20 years.
+Lee has been married to Bernadette for over 20 years.
 They have two sons: Serge and Hal.
 He is interested in effective design, business ethics, cultural pluralism, and the use of information technology in education.

 After growing up in Rotorua, Blair moved to Hamilton for his final year of high school and for tertiary studies at the University of Waikato.
 His qualifications include a Master of Arts with First Class Honours in History and a PhD in Literary and Cultural History.
 While studying, he worked as a research assistant and sessional assistant/tutor, during which he gained an appreciation for well-designed and well-written course material, and learned to deal with the alternative.